Advanced Certificate in Mindfulness-Based Occupational Therapy

 - Convenient Online Courses

-Designed for working healthcare professionals, the program includes four online courses and an in-person five-day residential training retreat in the San Francisco Bay Area.
+Designed for working healthcare professionals, the program includes four online courses and a retreat.

 - Practice What You Learn Immediately